Have you ever considered that the people you're spending your marketing dime and energy on aren't interested in your offer?

 If you're just starting out or looking to appeal to a different audience (been there...), start by researching your competitors.

-Use this post on finding what to blog about (which covers exploring your audience a bit), or you can check out the introduction to my Content Planning Workshop which gives step-by-step instructions and examples to help you dig deep into your competitor's audiences, as well as develop a rock-solid content plan.
+Use this post on finding what to blog about (which covers exploring your audience a bit), or check out the introduction to the Content Planning Workshop which gives step-by-step instructions and examples to help you dig deep into your competitor's audiences, as well as develop a rock-solid content plan.

 So, whichever way you chose, the next step is to take action.